HugoBde/blog_bob/README.md

 - [ ] update database if monitored folder content has changed on startup
 - [ ] queue request to database if not available
 - [ ] loggging to specified file

+## Lessons learnt
+Rust is so much better, I miss Result and Option